mongare-k/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Command that adds /action to the PATH
 Command that counts the number of directories in the PATH Command that lists environmental variables
+Command that lists all local variables and environment variables, and functions